 The test is designed to assess personal literacy and numeracy capabilities.
 It is computer-based and consists of both multiple choice and short answer questions.
 The purpose of the test is to demonstrate to future employers that early career teachers have high levels of literacy and numeracy.

-CSU has put into place a range of support options specifically for initial teacher education students preparing for the test, which are available from the moment an offer is accepted.
-If you are a current CSU student and have any questions regarding the test, please email email@example.com.
+Charles Sturt has put into place a range of support options specifically for initial teacher education students preparing for the test, which are available from the moment an offer is accepted.
+If you are a current Charles Sturt student and have any questions regarding the test, please email Academic Skills support on email@example.com.

 The following websites provide detailed information about the test: